 Space Needle

+On a clear day, you can purchase tickets to ride to the tower’s observation deck for spectacular views of the city and famous landmarks, like Mount Rainer.
 If you are visiting the Space Needle on an overcast or rainy day, you may feel like your money is better spent at the attractions below since the views will be fuzzy (at best).
 However, you can still take a photo of (or with) the Space Needle — regardless of the weather.

 Chihuly Garden and Glass Museum

 If you love unique art, you’ll absolutely love visiting the Chihuly Garden and Glass Museum in Seattle Center.
 Here, you’ll be able to see the largest collection of works by glass artist Dale Chihuly.
 His work is in 200+ museum collections worldwide.
-In fact, I saw a custom piece by Dale Chihuly at Maker’s Mark on the Kentucky Bourbon Trail.
+In fact, I saw a custom piece by Dale Chihuly at Maker’s Mark on the Kentucky Bourbon Trail!

 While you are here, you can visit the Glasshouse — a 40-foot tall, glass and steel structure that mimics a conservatory and fills 4,500 square feet of light-filled space.
 You can also visit the Garden, where you can see gorgeous glasswork mixed with trees, plants, and flowers are chosen to complement the art.
-You can get skip-the-line tickets for $28.35 per person.
+If you get hungry (or just want a drink), head to The Bar at Chihuly Garden and Glass.
+They serve small plates with local ingredients, like Warm Salmon Dip and Fish and Chips, as well as signature cocktails that are equal parts beautiful and delicious.

 Starbucks Reserve Roastery